Temmy258/LITA-CAPSTONE-PROJECT/README.md

 3. To be able to get the average subscription duration and identify the most popular subscription type.

 ## Data Sources
-1. Sales and Customer Database
+1. Sales Data- Information on transactions, sales volume, product details and revenue.
+2. Customer Data- Customer profile,purchase history and feedback.

 ## Tools and Technologies
 Through out this project i will be using the following tools,